-Bearded dragons come from the semi-arid, desert regions of Australia, which brings some challenges for heating a bearded dragon habit.
-It is extremely important to mimic those conditions when keeping a bearded dragon as a pet.
+Bearded dragons come from warm, semi-arid regions of Australia, which brings some challenges for heating a bearded dragon habit.
+When keeping a bearded dragon as a pet it is extremely important to mimic their natural environment as much as possible .

-Since the bearded dragon’s homeland is a hot, dry place with little humidity, their habitat must be as well.
+Since the bearded dragon’s native environment is a warm, dry place with little humidity, their habitat must be as well.
 Supplying the correct amounts of heat is crucial for its health and well-being.

 Fortunately, there are many companies that manufacture products that work well for sustaining proper temperatures.
 These include companies such as Zoo Med, Exo Terra, and ESU Reptile, among others.
-These companies produce heating items that are specifically designed for suppling heat to reptiles.
+These companies produce a wide range of items specifically designed for bearded dragon heating.

 Let’s go over the items you will need for properly heating a bearded dragon habitat.

-Heat lamps are generally incandescent light bulbs that produce heat and light.
+Basking Spot Lamps are generally incandescent light bulbs that produce heat and light specifically made for reptiles.
 They came in many different shapes, wattages, and applications.
-There are also Mercury Vapor bulbs and ceramic heat emitters that can be used to provide radiant heat.

 Use a heat lamp to create basking areas for the bearded dragon.
 Basking areas are where the bearded dragon will lay, or perch, during daytime hours in order to receive heat and ultraviolet rays just as it does in the wild.

 The higher the wattage of the heat lamp, the greater amount of heat it produces.
-For example, a 100 watt bulb will produce more heat than a 60 watt bulb.
+For example, a 100 watt heat lamp will produce more heat than a 60 watt bulb.

-What wattage bulb you will need depends greatly on the size of the habitat.
-If you have a 125 gallon terrarium then you will need a higher wattage bulb than a 55 gallon terrarium in order to reach about the same temperature.
+The wattage bulb you require depends greatly on the size of the habitat.
+Generally, a 125 gallon terrarium will require a higher wattage bulb than a 55 gallon terrarium in order to reach the same temperature in the basking area.

 It may take some experimenting with different bulb wattages to find the one that works ideally for your particular habitat.

-One of the best heat lamps to use for bearded dragons is the Exo Terra Sun-Glo Basking Tight Beam Bulb.
+One of the best heat lamps to use for bearded dragons is the Zoo Med Repti Basking Spot Lamp.
 This heat lamp is ideal for creating basking areas, and comes in wattages ranging from 50 watts (for small terrariums) to 150 watts (for very large terrariums).